Hermite-Pad\'{e} approximation and integrability: Linear and nonlinear equations behind the Hermite--Pad e approximation problem

 \subsection{Equations in all discrete variables}

 Application of the Sylvester identity to the determinant $Z_{\ell(ij)}$, $\ell = 1,\dots ,m$, with two bottom rows and the last columns of the $i$th and $j$th blocks gives \cite{DD-DC-2}

 By comparing the above system with the symmetric form of the adjoint linear problem \eqref{eq:ad-lin-bil} we identify $\Delta$ with the $\tau$-function and the vector $(Z_1,\dots ,Z_m)$ as the adjoint wave function $\bphi^*$.
-By eliminating either $Z_\ell$ or $\Delta$ from equations \eqref{eq:Z-Delta} for three pairs of indices $i<j$, $i<k$ and $j<k$ we obtain the well known equations. \begin{Prop} The basic determinant $\Delta$ and the canonical Hermite--Pad\'{e} forms $Z_\ell$ satisfy the standard bilinear Hirota equations
+By eliminating either $Z_\ell$ or $\Delta$ from equations \eqref{eq:Z-Delta} for three pairs of indices $i<j$, $i<k$ and $j<k$, exactly like in the proof of Corollary~\ref{cor:quad-phi}, we obtain the well known equations. \begin{Prop} The basic determinant $\Delta$ and the canonical Hermite--Pad\'{e} forms $Z_\ell$ satisfy the standard bilinear Hirota equations